 The first frame school house was built in 1849.

-In about 1870 the town waPhoto taken in the Ireland Hofer Houses honored with the presence of the great orator Horace Greeley who was the main speaker when a new fence was put around the Methodist Cemetery to replace the old wooden one.
+In about 1870 the town was honored with the presence of the great orator Horace Greeley who was the main speaker when a new fence was put around the Methodist Cemetery to replace the old wooden one.

 In 1872 a new school was built where the Maple Grove School now stands.
 By 1874 there were 6 schools in the township.